Language: EN

 Words

-A Word is a set of Bytes that the machine uses internally to work “in blocks”.
-It is called this because a “Word” is a set of Chars.
+A Word (palabra) is a set of Bytes that the machine uses internally to work “in blocks”.
+It was named that way because a “Word” is a set of Char.
 And we have already said that Char and Byte are almost the same.

-Modern machines do not work internally only with a Byte, but they work with groups of several Bytes at once.
-They are internally designed to function this way, handling larger blocks.
+Modern machines do not work internally with just one Byte, but rather they work with groups of several Bytes at once.
+Internally, they are designed to operate this way, handling larger blocks.

-The size of the word is defined by the processor’s architecture and varies from one machine to another.
+The size of the word is defined by the architecture of the processor and varies from machine to machine.
 In most modern computers, a word consists of 32 bits or 64 bits.

-For example, a 32-bit machine will work with blocks of 4 Bytes at a time, for example, to perform calculations or store memory positions.
+For example, a 32-bit machine will work with blocks of 4 Bytes at once, for example, to perform calculations or store memory positions.
 A 64-bit machine will work with blocks of 8 Bytes.

-However, unless we are doing things at a very low level, in general we won’t have to worry too much about it.
-But it doesn’t hurt for you to know the term.
+However, unless we are doing things at a very low level, in general, we will not have to worry too much about it (but it doesn’t hurt to know the term).

 MSB and LSB

-Two terms you will sometimes come across are MSB and LSB.
+Two terms you will sometimes encounter are MSB and LSB.
 They are common acronyms in the context of binary data representation, such as in digital and computing systems.

 • MSB (Most Significant Bit): This term refers to the most significant bit in a binary number.
 The most significant bit is the first bit on the left.